codeandrobots/codeandrobots-app/README.md

 If you see the error "Activity class {com.codeandrobots/com.codeandrobots.MainActivity} does not exist" then all is OK but you have to find and launch the Code & Robots app manually from your device.
 This error occurs because react-native CLI doesn't work well yet with Android variants.

+#### Device is UNAUTHORIZED

+If you see the error "Device is UNAUTHORIZED", make sure to click OK when the popup "Allow USB debugging" shows on your device.

+To check to see if your device is connected and authorized:
+  * ```adb devices```

 #### Failed to create directory

 If you see the error "Failed to create directory" then keep running ```react-native run-android --variant=devDebug``` until they stop happening, sometimes as much as 3 or 4 times :confounded: